mateusz-matela/djvu-html5/README.md

 ## Getting involved

 The project is prepared with Eclipse and Google Plugin.
+It can be imprted directly as an Eclipse project or managed with Maven.
 If you want another tool stack, you're on your own (help with improving this welcome).

+### Instructions for Eclipse

 1. Dwonload Eclipse from https://www.eclipse.org/downloads/, recommended package is IDE for Jave EE Developers.
 2. Dwonload GWT SDK 2.7.0 from http://www.gwtproject.org/download.html